bolajiwahab/pgrubic/docs/docs/tutorial.md

 # Tutorial

-This tutorial will guide you through the process of integrating pgrubic's linter and formatter into your project, both via CLI and as a library with a direct API for custom usage.
+This tutorial will guide you through the process of integrating pgrubic's linter and formatter into your project, both via CLI and as a library.

 ## Getting Started